NSW Builders Required to Obtain Professional Indemnity Insurance by July 2026

 Please Note: We do not endorse any specific products or companies.
 Some content is sourced from third parties, including press releases, and may not be independently verified for accuracy or completeness.

-The Australian financial services sector is currently experiencing a significant increase in professional indemnity (PI) insurance claims, largely due to intensified regulatory scrutiny.
-This trend has profound implications for professionals and insurers operating within the industry. - read more
+The Australian financial services sector is currently witnessing a significant increase in professional indemnity (PI) insurance claims.
+This trend is largely attributed to intensified regulatory scrutiny and recent legal actions initiated by the Australian Securities and Investments Commission (ASIC). - read more